safespring/web/content/compliance/service_level_agreement_and_support_process.md

 Downtime is defined as the actual time that a service or a product is not performing as agreed, and/or is not available to customer for normal use.
 Any period where the response time is noticeably slower than it would be in an optimized and fully operative technical environment, shall also be considered as Downtime.

 Unavailability for a service is measured from the service is interrupted, and until the service is accepting customer load.
-For Compute service, that means that a compute host is available when the instances that were running when the service became unavailable has been issued the boot command, or for a network interruption when they can recieve and send network traffic again.
-The customer is responsible for monitoring their own instances, and ensuring that their services is running after an interruption.
+For Compute service, that means that a compute host is available when the instances that were running when the service became unavailable has been issued the boot command, or for a network interruption when they can receive and send network traffic again.
+The customer is responsible for monitoring their own instances, and ensuring that their services are running after an interruption.

 Downtime is permitted in all agreed maintenance windows, provided however that Safespring has made reasonable efforts to limit the downtime during the agreed maintenance window.
 Safespring uses maintenance windows to maintain infrastructure platforms and the operational environment.
 Such maintenance windows shall be announced 5 working days in advance.
 One maintenance window per service/ month can be accepted, and each maintenance window shall be limited to as few hours as necessary, and shall be scheduled to such weeks/hours that has as little negative impact on Safespring and Customers businesses as possible.